JackMiszencin/PrimeroCPIMSUserGuide/UsersGuide.md

 ## Caseworker

-Case worker roles have the ability to request approval for a case plan, BIA, or closure from the manager.
+Case worker roles have the ability to request approval for a case plan or closure from the manager.
 This is done by going into the ACTIONS button dropdown, clicking on "Request Approval," and then clicking on the type of approval you would like to request.
 This will produce a modal to submit the request.

 If you request a case plan approval, the below modal will appear.
 Select a case plan type \(the options will correspond with the various response types\) and then click "OK."